Explore Military Tools for ArcGIS

 Notice which features the layer corresponds to in the Map pane.
 In this sublayer, blue rectangles represent the Allied units and red diamonds represent German units.

-- Under Battle Plan, turn on the Control Measures group layer.
+- Under Battle Plan, turn the Control Measures group layer off and on.

 In this sublayer, red lines represent German trenches and black lines represent Allied trenches.
 The two square features labeled OBJ CORNAY and OBJ HILL 233 are the Allied objectives.